kjagannath3/EpiInfoFeatureImplementationJD3333/README.md

 #### Bug Fixes
 * Fixed: Further updated the Gradle and other Gradle related depreciation issues to make sure the application hits minimum API/APK requirements for Android development.
+* Fixed: Resolved crashes related to outdated build depedencies for the full source code.

 #### Known Issues